ayeletbaynash/Drive-App/README.md

 Follow these steps to get the application up and running on your local machine:
 **1. Run the Application**
 The entire system is containerized using Docker.
 To build and start all services (Frontend, Node.js API, and C++ TCP Server), run the following command in your terminal:
-docker-compose up --build -d
+docker-compose up --build
 **2. Access the App**
-Once the containers are running, open your browser and navigate to: http://localhost:3001
+Once the containers are running, open your browser and navigate to: http://localhost:8080
 **3. Registration & Login**
 You will be greeted by the Login page.
 If you don't have an account yet, click the "Register here" link at the bottom of the page.